PaulBFB/master_thesis/README.md

 ### on Tensorflow installation

 Since the installation of tensorflow is notoriously finnicky and this was written on arch linux with tensorflow installed from the AUR, your mileage may vary.

+## Training Logs

+Some sample training logs can be found in the /custom_logs directory - to be viewed using TensorBoard